101 Jamaican Slang Words & Phrases

 Expressions of Surprise or Amazement

-• 🇯🇲 Example: “Him lose him job and car inna di same week?
+- 🇯🇲 Example: “Him lose him job an car inna di same week?
 What a prekeh!” (“He lost his job and car in the same week?
-What a situation!”)
+What an unfortunate situation!”)

 Compliments & Praises